 If more than one producer attempts to activate BPS entitlements on different parts of the same field the claims will not be accepted, and may lead to penalties being applied.
-If more than one producer is farming the same field the field will need to be physically split.
+If more than one producer is farming the same field, the field will need to be physically split.

 For example, field 1 is 3.50ha and has crop code FR1.
-2.50ha are claimed by Producer A and 1.00ha by Producer B. The producers need to establish an acceptable boundary feature and complete a LPIS Correction Form to report the change.
+2.50ha are claimed by Producer A and 1.00ha by Producer B. The producers need to establish an acceptable boundary feature and report the change.
 Field 1 will become 1A = 2.50ha and 1B = 1.00ha.